Liam-Measurelab/aws_machine_learning_log/README.md

 Once you have trained your model, have evaluated its effectiveness, and are satisfied with the results, you're ready to generate predictions on real-world problems using unseen data in the field.
 In machine learning, this process is often called inference.

 Always be monitoring!
 Iterative Process

+#### Case Study 1
+Supervised learning
+Using machine learning to predict housing prices in a neighborhood based on lot size and number of bedrooms
+#### Case Study 2
+Unsupervised learning
+Using machine learning to isolate micro-genres of books by analyzing the wording on the back cover description.
+#### Case Study 3
+Deep neural network
+You will see how it can be used to analyze raw images from lab video footage from security cameras, trying to detect chemical spills.